Progressive pseudorheumatoid dysplasia

-Progressive pseudorheumatoid disyplasia (PPD or PPAC) is a disorder of bone and cartilage that affects many joints.
+Progressive pseudorheumatoid disyplasia (PPD, PPRD), also known as progressive pseudorheumatoid arthropathy of childhood (PPAD), is a disorder of bone and cartilage that affects many joints.
 The disorder leads to stiff joints, short stature and widening of the ends of the finger and toe bones as well as other tubular bones.

 Cause

-PPD is due to a mutation in the Wnt1-inducible signalling protein 3 (WISP3) gene, which encodes a signalling factor involved in cartilage homeostasis.
+PPD is caused by changes in the Wnt1-inducible signalling protein 3 (WISP3) gene, also known as the CCN6 gene, which encodes a signalling factor involved in cartilage homeostasis.
+Genomic changes to the gene result in a non-functional protein, which disrupts cartilage aintenance and bone growth.
+The disorder is inherited in an autosomal recessive pattern.

 Symptoms

 Symptoms are present typically between ages three and six years.